-South Africa is a region in southern part of Africa and it was divided into nine provinces.
-It has 2,798 kilometers of coastline on the Indian Ocean and Atlantic Ocean.
+South Africa is a region in the southern part of Africa and it was divided into nine provinces.
+It has 2,798 kilometers of coastline on the Indian Ocean and the Atlantic Ocean.
 Furthermore, this country is multi-ethnic and has different languages and cultures.
 In the constitution of South Africa, there are 11 languages that are officially recognized and two of these languages that are commonly used in this country are South African English and Afrikaans, which is a language that is derived primarily from Dutch that is spoken by the greater part of colored and white South Africans.

 Amphitheater and Tungela Falls

 The Amphitheater in the Royal Natal National Park in Kwazulu Natal Province, with more three miles long, is one of the most breathtaking natural tourist attractions in South Africa.
-With a peak of more than 3,000 meters above sea level, this gigantic sea cliff is 1,220 meters tall alongside with its extent, and is a huge view to take a look at.
-Tungela Falls is one of the most striking features of the Amphitheater.
-This falls must not be overlooked if you make your trip in this place.
+With a peak of more than 3,000 meters above sea level, this gigantic sea cliff is 1,220 meters tall alongside with its extent and is a huge view to take a look at.
+Tugela Falls is one of the most striking features of the Amphitheater.
+This falls must not be overlooked if you make your trip to this place.
 This is also the second tallest waterfall around the world, following Angel Falls in Venezuela.

 This is maybe the much easiest of South Africa’s natural wonders to go to because of its site.
 Soaring over Cape Town, as one of the most well-known tourist spots in the state; if you go to the city then, you will not be capable to overlook this unbelievable spectacle.
-Of course, Table Mountain is not simply to admire from a far.
-Instead, if you have more time, you must take a travel on the cable car up to the peak for an incredible sight of the city below.
+Of course, Table Mountain is not simply to admire from afar.
+Instead, if you have more time, you must take a trip on the cable car up to the peak for an incredible sight of the city below.

-The locals named it Augrabies meaning palce of big noises.
-The greatest water volume of this falls was logged at 280,000 cubic feet of water each second.
-This is over three fold the average rate of season flow for Niagara Falls.
+The locals named it Augrabies which means a place of big noises.
+The greatest water volume of the falls was logged at 280,000 cubic feet of water per second.
+This is over three-fold the average rate of seasonal flow for Niagara Falls.

 Addo Elephant National Park